 So it went.
-Global equities jumped 16.0% from the year's start through April.
-After a breather through Q2 and Q3, they resurged in Q4, rising 9.0%.
-Onsistent with our view that we are in the latter stages of a bull market where returns are typically robust, we benefited by being positioned for rising markets.
+Global equities jumped 16.0% from the year's start through April.iii After a summertime breather, they resurged in Q4, rising 9.0%.iv Consistent with our view that we are in the latter stages of a bull market where returns are typically robust, we benefited by being positioned for rising markets.